pdmoerland/SingleCellNotes/README.md

 ## Courses
 * [Analysis of single cell RNA-seq data](https://scrnaseq-course.cog.sanger.ac.uk/website/index.html): A long-running course from the Cambridge Bioinformatics training unit (Martin Hemberg and others).
 See also their GitHub [repository](https://github.com/hemberg-lab/scRNA.seq.course).
 This [course](https://broadinstitute.github.io/2020_scWorkshop/) at the Broad Institute is based on it and offers some interesting extensions (on CITE-Seq for example).
 * [MGC/BioSB Course - Single Cell Analysis](https://github.com/LeidenCBC/MGC-BioSB-SingleCellAnalysis2020): This course covers the practicalities of single-cell sample prep and analysis with a particular focus on single-cell RNA-seq libraries.
-* [An introduction to single-cell RNA-seq](https://colab.research.google.com/github/pachterlab/kallistobustools/blob/master/notebooks/Introduction_single_cell_RNA_seq.ipynb#scrollTo=a-eRv9kSISgz):  A Google Colab notebook on the key concepts of single-cell RNA-seq technologies, with a focus on droplet based methods.

 ## Tutorials
 * [Orchestrating Single-Cell Analysis with Bioconductor](http://bioconductor.org/books/release/OSCA/): Very comprehensive on-line book that